Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 ### Category 3:

+YoY change in Cost PMPM by service line, showing how total claim costs **per member-month** are changing as well the underlying percent distributions of this metric.

 * **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 * **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.